 If you’re looking to make a traditional Chocolate Wafer Icebox Cake, Bake or Break shares a recipe adapted from The Magnolia Bakery Cookbook.
 The hardest thing about this recipe may be finding the Nabisco Famous Chocolate Wafers, which can be quite challenging.
 I remember my mother buying several packs whenever she spotted that familiar yellow package in the cookie aisle.
 Good thing we found a two-pack for $21.99 at Amazon.
 Not cheap, I know.
 But when nothing else will do, you’re covered.

-I know Stacie featured a plethora of mouthwatering s’more recipes recently, but I can’t help but add one more.
-Another take on an icebox cake, this S’mores Lasagna recipe from Beyond Frosting layers all the delicious ingredients of s’mores and then some, including chocolate pudding and whipped cream.
+This S’mores Lasagna recipe from Beyond Frosting layers all the delicious ingredients of s’mores and then some, including chocolate pudding and whipped cream.
 Extremely decadent, a few bites of this dessert will certainly satisfy even the sweetest tooth.

 If possible, these brilliant homemade Thin Mints from Top With Cinnamon are even easier to assemble than an icebox cake and are a fun treat to make with kids.
 You simply scrape the filling from Oreos and dip them in melted chocolate with mint extract.
 Done.
 Well, except for cleaning up the chocolate that may be covering your counters from the little ones helping.
 And maybe from your finger licking, too.

 Speaking of kids, mine can never get enough chocolate chip cookie dough.
 In fact, I always save some in the fridge for them to nibble on when I make a batch of cookies.
-These tasty Chocolate Chip Cookie Dough Bars from A Family Feast gives them the dough they want but without raw eggs, which many parents do not want their kids eating.
+These tasty Chocolate Chip Cookie Dough Bars from A Family Feast give them the dough they want but without raw eggs, which many parents do not want their kids eating.
 An added layer of chocolate adds even more deliciousness.

 You’ll notice many of these desserts use similar ingredients—whipping cream, Oreos, nut spreads—but with different preparations and presentations.
 These creative No-Bake Nutella Cheesecake Cups from Mel’s Kitchen Cafe make an especially elegant ending to a dinner party.
 Everyone loves individual servings, and they can be—actually need to be—made 100% in advance.